Public-Health-Scotland/technical-docs/Information Sharing/Deploying a Shiny App.md

 # Deploying (Publishing) a Shiny App

 At PHS, we currently use [shinyapps.io](http://shinyapps.io) to host Shiny apps.
 The server is located outside of the UK and hosted by Posit, which means that we can only host public-facing apps with no confidential data.
 If you have doubts about this for your app, you should contact the PHS Stats Gov [phs.statsgov@phs.scot](mailto:phs.statsgov@phs.scot) team to assess.
-General [dashboard development guidance](https://public-health-scotland.github.io/knowledge-base/docs/Information%20Sharing?doc=Dashboard%20development%20guidance.md) is available and should be followed when developing apps, prior to deployment.
+Before deploying a Shiny application, there is general [dashboard development guidance](https://public-health-scotland.github.io/knowledge-base/docs/Information%20Sharing?doc=Dashboard%20development%20guidance.md) available that should be followed while developing apps, and reviewed prior to deployment.

 > [!NOTE]
-> There is work underway to provide a platform to host Shiny apps and another information products that may use confidential data and allow for greater control over who and what can be viewed.
+> There is work underway to provide a platform to host Shiny apps and other information products that may use confidential data and allow for greater control over who and what can be viewed.
 This will use the Posit Connect software and is being managed by the Posit Programme.

 ## Contents